dustinkredmond/dustinkredmond/README.md

   - German

-Please feel free to fork or star any of my repos that you find interesting.
+Please feel free to star any of my repos that you find interesting.
 If you'd really like to help me out, consider sponsoring me on GitHub sponsors.
-If you have any questions, the best way to get in touch is [my personal email](mailto:dustinkredmond@gmail.com).
+If you have any questions, the best way to get in touch is my personal email on my GitHub profile.
 Thanks for stopping by!